 - a.
-ITS/SOM Non-Standard Materials The Project Engineer can approve the Request for Approval of Materials (RAM) for ITS/SOM non-standard materials used in the following applications: - Cameras, Closed Circuit Television Systems, and other Surveillance Devices - Highway Advisory Radios, Variable and Dynamic Message Signs, and Road/Weather Information Systems - ITS Controller Cabinet, Data Station, and Fiber Backbone - Electronic Tolling, License Plate Reader and Radar Detectors - Weigh-in-Motion Systems and Commercial Vehicle Tag Readers - Traffic Data Collectors and Ramp Meters b.
-ITS/SOM Standard Materials - For ITS/SOM Standard Materials, the Project Engineer is required to follow the approval requirements per the referenced sections listed in Table 9-4.100-1:
+ITS/SOM Non-Standard Materials The Project Engineer can approve the Request for Approval of Materials (RAM) for ITS/SOM non-standard materials used in the following applications: - Cameras, Closed Circuit Television Systems, and other Surveillance Devices - Highway Advisory Radios, Variable and Dynamic Message Signs, and Road/Weather Information Systems - ITS Controller Cabinet, Data Station, and Fiber Backbone - Electronic Tolling, License Plate Reader and Radar Detectors - Weigh-in-Motion Systems and Commercial Vehicle Tag Readers - Traffic Data Collectors and Ramp Meters a.
+ITS/SOM Non-Standard Materials - Acceptance of ITS/SOM materials shall be determined by the requirements of the contract, and/or consultation with either Region Traffic Engineer or the State Materials Laboratory.